thomasmarsh/python-turtle/turtle.md

 * The [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) is a term from the 1960s US Navy.
 It stands for "Keep It Simple Stupid".
 It is based on the recognition that systems work best (fewer bugs or issue, easier to maintain, easier to understand) if they are kept as simple as possible.
 * The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) says that a variable, function, class, or module should only have one meaning.
 It is colorfully captured in [this quote](http://waura1.rssing.com/chan-1910818/latest.php): "It is sort of like applying Curly’s law (Single Responsibility Principle) to variables.
 A variable should mean one thing, and one thing only.
 It should not mean one thing in one circumstance, and carry a different value from a different domain some other time.
 It should not mean two things at once.
 It must not be both a floor polish and a dessert topping.
 It should mean One Thing, and should mean it all of the time."
 * [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) means that we shouldn't mix different types of functionality in one place.
 In our code examples, for example, we separated the drawing of the lines from the presentation of the window.
 * [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is a core principle that can vastly improve your software development.
-Less repetition means you're only implementiong a specific behavior once, and that functionality can only break in one place.
-If you find yourself typing the same thing over and over again, it's likely theres an opportunity for abstraction.
+Less repetition means you're only implementing a specific behavior once, and that functionality can only break in one place.
+If you find yourself typing the same thing over and over again, it's likely there's an opportunity for abstraction.
 * [The Magical Number 7 +/- 2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) is a cognitive load metric.
 If you find you have more than 7 things going on (7 variables in a function, for example, or perhaps around 7 lines of code in a function), it will be difficult to reason about.
 Keeping in mind this cognitive load limit will help you maintain the simplicity of your programs.

 In performing function decomposition of our moiré script, we tried to simplify what we were doing.
 Not only was the result easier on the eyes, we managed to isolate line drawing functionality to one function.
 Since the `draw_line` function now works well, it is unlikely we are going to introduce any errors in that part of the code in the future.
 We'll rely on all of the above principles as we proceed.